funilrys/PyFunceble/docs/logs-sharing.rst

 The logs sharing is now activated by default.

-If you do not whish to share your logs simply change
+If you do not wish to share your logs simply change

 ::